Mahasiddha

 Mahasiddhas were practitioners of yoga and tantra, or tantrikas.
 Their historical influence throughout the Indian subcontinent and the Himalayas was vast and they reached mythic proportions as codified in their songs of realization and hagiographies, or namtars, many of which have been preserved in the Tibetan Buddhist canon.
-The Mahasiddhas are the founders of Vajrayana traditions and lineages such as Dzogchen and Mahamudra.
+The Mahasiddhas are identified as founders of Vajrayana traditions and lineages such as Dzogchen and Mahamudra, as well as among Bön, Nāth, and Tamil siddhars, with the same Mahasiddha sometimes serving simultaneously as a founding figure for different traditions.

 Robert Thurman explains the symbiotic relationship between Tantric Buddhist communities and the Buddhist universities such as Nalanda which flourished at the same time.

 Genealogy and historical dates

 The exact genealogy and historical dates of the Mahasiddhas are contentious.
+As Jackson notes, "despite their importance and influence, the siddhas ... remain profoundly elusive, especially to the historian.
+We don’t know exactly who they were, what religious allegiance they claimed, where or when—or even if—they lived, or how many of the works attributed to them really are theirs".
+Comparing Abhayadattaśrī's and Ratnākaragupta's Vajrāsana lists of the 84 siddhas, Lopez found that only 34 names are held in common.
 Dowman (1986) holds that they all lived between 750 and 1150 CE.